 Dimension: A characteristic or feature associated with a marketing or media touchpoint.
 Each touchpoint may include over a dozen dimensions.
 For example, an online display ad may include the campaign, placement, publisher, ad size, creative, line of business, etc.

 Earned Marketing: The free, publicity generated marketing produced by a brand’s fans.
-Examples include: Facebook likes, retweets, online reviews, word of mouth, etc.
+Examples include: retweets, online reviews, word of mouth, etc.

 Engagement Score: A KPI metric used to measure and optimize brand marketing campaigns.
 The score is typically a compilation of a set of events known as brand engagement activities, such as: first time website visits, rich-media ad interactions, video completions, etc.

-Even Weighted (aka Linear): A rules-based attribution methodology that distributes equal credit for a given success metric to each touchpoint experienced by a user.
+Even Weighted (aka Linear): A rules-based attribution model that distributes equal credit for a given success metric to each touchpoint experienced by a user.

 Exogenous Factors: Factors external to the dimensions associated with marketing, including: seasonal factors (weather, holidays, etc.), economic factors (interest rates, gas prices, etc.) and competitive activities (changes to media tactics, new product launches, etc.) that lie outside of marketers’ immediate control and may impact marketing effectiveness.

-First Click/First Touch: A rules-based attribution methodology that gives 100% of the credit for a given success metric to the first touchpoint experienced by a user.
+First Click/First Touch: A rules-based attribution model that gives 100% of the credit for a given success metric to the first touchpoint experienced by a user.